-It is highly likely that the much-anticipated price increases of this very affordable market are being now delivered.
+The anticipated price increases of this very affordable market are being now delivered.
 Dwelling values in Perth increased 1.8 per cent in March which was the fastest rate of appreciation since September 2006.
-Housing prices are projected to increase over the next 12 months in the range of 6 to 10 per cent, particularly for the mid and high end of the market.
+Housing prices are projected to increase over the next 12 months in the range of 6 to 10 per cent, particularly for the mid- and high end of the market.

 Popular areas that have shown resilience in the past 12 months, such as Perth-Inner and Perth-North East, are highly likely to enjoy stronger demand in 2021.

 In addition, the demand for housing in most regional areas in WA is relatively low.
 In the absence of strong growth driver and with sufficient supply of housing, the capital growth in those areas is likely to be modest.

-Rental apartments often continue to carry a higher level of risk of delivering poor or negative capital growth, due to the combination of localised oversupply, lending restrictions and low demand as they are generally not attractive to families or owner-occupiers.
-The Perth – North East area has the highest rate of unit oversupply in WA with 753 units in the pipeline (a 6.9 per cent uplift to the established stock).
+Rental apartments continue to carry a higher level of risk of deliver poor or negative capital growth, due to the combination of oversupply, lending restrictions and low demand as they are generally not attractive to families or owner-occupiers.
+The Perth – North East area has the highest rate of unit oversupply in WA with 724 units in the pipeline (a 6.6 per cent uplift to the established stock).

-The COVID-19 outbreak has further increased the risk associated with rental apartments, with investor demand likely to shift towards detached houses.
+COVID-19 has further increased the risk associated with rental apartments, with investor demand likely to shift towards detached houses.